-- Significance: TG10 but also TG3 and TG9 expect that demographic change (one of the key factors behind populist and extreme/radical political views) is not viewed only as a conflict and battle for resources between young and old but that the or and the second secon similarly, we envision the same targets groups as for EO1 (Le TGI-TGI0) with same expected values/reach and significance by the end of the project and within 5 years after i A clear advantage of the project is that it has already involved representatives from each of the identified target groups either as direct partners or as associate ones/with a letter of support.
-Considering also that democratic values supported by education is not only as EU issue but attailably a European one since such human rights values are currently violated with the Russian invasion to Ukraine, we plan through the Low Polycethnics National University that has provided us a letter of support to premote our results and the current of university that has provided us a letter of support to premote our results and the current of university.
+Value (Reach builth 5 years after project end: Overall 200 middle aged and seniors' associations across Europe to participate in intergenerational dialogue with TG3 and TG9.
+Significance: TG10 but also TG3 and TG9 expect that demographic change (one of the key factors behind populist and extreme/radical political views) is not viewed only as a conflict and battle for resources between young and old but that the challenges it poses can also be understood as opportunities.
+This will help reduce inhibitions and prejudice between the groups and promote intergenerational respect and solidarity that are fundamental for the establishment of democratic values In regard to EO26, the project will develop the following result Result 4 (R4): Result 5 (R5): And we expect to engage the same targets groups as for EOI (Le.
+TGI-TGI0) with same expected values/reach and significance by the end of the project and within 5 years after it.
+Similarly, we envision the same targets groups as for EOI (Le.
+TGI-TGI0) with same expected values/reach and significance by the end of the project and within 5 years after A clear advantage of the project is that it has already involved representatives from each of the identified target groups either as direct partners or as associate ones with a letter of support.
+Considering also that democratic values supported by education is not only as EU issue but actually a European one since such human rights values are currently violated with the Russian invasion to Ukraine, we plan through the Lybr Polytechnics National University that has provided us a letter of support to promote our results and the exceeded outcomes also to Ukraine.